pallets/click/docs/parameters.rst

     (:ref:`this is intentional <documenting-arguments>` as arguments
     might be too specific to be automatically documented)

-On the other hand arguments, unlike options, can accept an arbitrary number of arguments.
+On the other hand parameters, unlike options, can accept an arbitrary number of arguments.
 Options can strictly ever only accept a fixed number of arguments (defaults to 1), or they may be specified multiple times using :ref:`multiple-options`.